virginiac32/letter-run/README.md

-# Word Game - working title
+# Letter Run
 ## Background

-Word Game is a one-player anagram word game that is inspired by scrabble and other online anagram games.
+Letter Run is a one-player anagram word game that is inspired by scrabble and other online word games.

 ### Gameplay

-Word Game begins with a collection of letter tiles on the screen which are moving left off of the screen, with new letters moving in from the right.
+Letter Run begins with a collection of letter tiles on the screen which are moving towards the left of the screen, with new letters moving in from the right.
 The player types out a word (with a minimum of 3 characters) that can be formed from the letters on the screen.
-The word must be entered before any of its letters leave the screen.

-If the word is valid, those letters fall out of the list and the player gains points, with longer words being worth more points.
-The player needs to reach X number of points per level before time is up in order to proceed to the next level.
+If the word is valid, those letters disappear from the screen and the player gains points, with longer words being worth more points.
+The game is over when a letter tile hits the red line on the left of the screen.

 ## Functionality and MVP

 The game will have the following functionality:

-* Randomly generated letters that travel across the screen and disappear when they reach the left edge
+* Randomly generated letters that travel across the screen, with new letters generated on the right side of the screen

 * Validation of the entered word (ensure the letters exist in the string and that the word is in the dictionary)